Eva (1962 film): Production

-It was shot partly on location around Venice.
+Eve was shot largely on location around Venice.
 The film's sets were designed by the art directors Richard Macdonald and Luigi Scaccianoce.
 Losey said he never would have normally chosen to make a film out of Chase's novel "but I made the film mine more than anything I have ever done."

 Losey said later the producers made cuts without his permission and the film was a disappointment to him.
+Losey's original cut was 2 hours and 35 minutes long and was cut to 1 hour and 41 minutes for its release in Britain, with two parts redubbed and a new music track.

+The American release, entitled The Devil’s Woman, was further reduced to 1 hour and 20 minutes.

 Critical reception

 The New York Times concluded "Mr. Losey said the producer ruined it by cutting.
-The rejoinder is: He didn't cut it enough"; while in a similarly unfavourable review, Dennis Schwartz opined "The story itself is the film's main problem, because it is so unsettling and perverse.
-It never lets in any sunlight"; however Derek Winnert noted "Losey's dark thriller is really rather effective and underrated, and the actors are spot on in tailor-made roles."
+The rejoinder is: He didn't cut it enough".
+While in a similarly unfavourable review, Dennis Schwartz opined, "The story itself is the film's main problem, because it is so unsettling and perverse.
+It never lets in any sunlight".
+However, Derek Winnert noted, "Losey's dark thriller is really rather effective and underrated, and the actors are spot on in tailor-made roles."